 COVID-19 (Corona Virus) Practice Update

 From Monday 9th March 2020 we started a full telephone triage service.
 This means if you would like an appointment or administrative support you will always be called first and only if unavoidable will you be asked to attend the surgery.
+If the GP deems it appropriate they may suggest a video consultation with you to resolve your issue.

 We understand what a massive change this is.
 By introducing the above actions we hope we will be able to continue to provide a service to our patients through out this difficult period.
 The current situation continues to change and we will keep our patients informed via our website of any further changes.
 We hope to revert back to our normal processes in the near future.